dotnet/docs/docs/tutorials-samples/vs-code-golden-path.md

 ## Prerequisites

-These scripts assume that .NET Core CLI (latest RC2 version), and the .NET Core SDK Preview 1 are installed on the machine.
+These scripts assume that .NET Core CLI, and the .NET Core SDK Preview 1 are installed on the machine.
 You should also install Visual Studio Code, and the C# and Omnisharp extensions.